Ypertex/blog/content/articles/innovation-in-transformation/index.md

 Taking this perspective leads to two positive things:

-* **Immediate relief:** Recognizing that transforming an organization is equal to massively innovating it in many places at once, means that the organization is already being innovative.
-Innovation is no extra effort, no luxury---it's rather a large and integral part of what's already being done throughout the company.
-So instead of investing precious ressources into innovating the next big thing, use them to successfully transform your current big thing!
+* **Immediate relief:** Recognizing that transforming an organization is equivalent to innovating it massively in many places at once means that the organization is already being innovative.
+Innovation is no extra effort, no luxury—it's rather a large and integral part of what's already being done throughout the company.
+So instead of investing precious resources in innovating the next big thing, use them to successfully transform your current big thing!

 * **Valuable methodology:** So far, there's no manual for successfully transforming companies.
-On the other hand, with starting up businesses becoming a big business itself (i.e., by venture investors or incubators), we have developed a pretty good understanding of innovation.
+On the other hand, with starting up businesses becoming a big business itself (i.e., through venture investors or incubators), we have developed a pretty good understanding of innovation.
 Knowing that transformation is made up of many innovations makes it possible to use innovation methods and tools to de-risk single elements of transformation.
 Take advantage of this knowledge!

 ## Innovation Is a Matter of Perspective